-- Refrain from becoming involved in any kind of bullying, even at the risk of incurring temporary unpopularity. - Intervene to protect the student who is being bullied, unless it is unsafe to do so. - Be positive bystanders and report to a member of staff any witnessed or suspected instances of bullying, to dispel any climate of secrecy and help to prevent further instances.
+- Refrain from becoming involved in any kind of bullying, even at the risk of incurring temporary unpopularity. - Intervene to protect the student who is being bullied, unless it is unsafe to do so. - Report to a member of staff any witnessed or suspected instances of bullying, to dispel any climate of secrecy and help to prevent further instances.
 Witnessing bullying without acting or reporting it will be regarded as offering tacit support for the bully and effectively joining in with the bullying.
 Anyone who becomes the target of bullies should: - Not suffer in silence, but have the courage to speak out, to put an end to their own suffering and that of other potential targets. - Not use bullying tactics themselves as retaliation.

-Parents/carers
+Parents/Carers

-We ask our parents/carers to support their children and the school by:
+We ask our parents to support their children and the school by:

-- Watching for signs of distress or unusual behaviour in their children, which might be evidence of bullying - Taking appropriate responsibility for the use and misuse of technology, including social media - Advising their children to report any bullying to a member of staff and explain the implications of allowing the bullying to continue unchecked, for themselves and for other students - · Advising their children not to retaliate violently to any forms of bullying - Being sympathetic and supportive towards their children, and reassuring them that appropriate action will be taken; whilst helping to foster confidence, assertiveness and negotiation skills to deal with unkind behaviour - Informing the school of any suspected bullying, even if their children are not involved - Co-operating with the school, if their children are accused of bullying, trying to ascertain the truth. - · Speaking respectfully when talking to all members of college staff
+- Watching for signs of distress or unusual behaviour in their children, which might be evidence of bullying. - Taking appropriate responsibility for the use and misuse of technology, including social media - Advising their children to report any bullying to a member of staff and explain the implications of allowing the bullying to continue unchecked, for themselves and for other students. - · Advising their children not to retaliate violently to any forms of bullying. - Being sympathetic and supportive towards their children, and reassuring them that appropriate action will be taken; whilst helping to foster confidence, assertiveness and negotiation skills to deal with unkind behaviour - Informing the school of any suspected bullying, even if their children are not involved;

-All schools will have their own anti-Bullying Charter /strategy, these include but are not limited to:
+• Co-operating with the school, if their children are accused of bullying, trying to ascertain the truth. • Speaking respectfully when talking to all members of college staff

-- How pupils, parents/carers and staff can report incidents of bullying How the school investigates allegations of bullying - ☐ Whole-school proactive strategies to prevent bullying
+All schools will have their own Anti-Bullying Charter / Strategy, these include but are not limited to:

-☐ How the school trains staff and governors in preventing and handling bullying At Toot Hill School these include:
+- How pupils, parents and staff can report incidents of bullying - ☐ How the school investigates allegations of bullying - ☐ Whole-school proactive strategies to prevent bullying - How the school trains staff and governors in preventing and handling bullying